aelendt/Bellabeat_Case_Study/README.md

   - 10,000 steps a day for weight loss
 - Due to the low number of people participating in the weight log, you could look into developing a smart device (scale) that could automatically upload your weight information and sync it with all the metrics uploaded into the Bellabeat app through the vairety of other Bellabeat products.
   - You could even implement a design in which this information could be remotely shared with a physician, like an OBGYN or other health professional that could benefit from this information.
-  - This could open up a market into advertising the Bellabeat product line through medical applications, especially like pregnancy or eating disorders.
+  - This could open up a market into advertising the Bellabeat product line for medical applications like pregnancy or eating disorders.
-- Due to the low product engagement from some individuals, you could add implement a notification that could remind you if you are leaving behind your smart device.
+- Due to the low product engagement from some individuals, you could implement a notification that could remind you if you are leaving behind your smart device.
 Similar to the way Apple utilizes the AirTag.
-  - This should result in a more positive change in product engagement.
+  - This should result in a positive change in product engagement.
 - Since you are already tracking heart rate information through the other Bellabeat products you could train them to track your normal heart rate patterns and abnormal heart rate patterns.
 This can give advanced warnings about heart attacks or other heart arrhytmias.